GPUOpen-Tools/gpu_performance_api/README.md

 * Version 2.20 (5/12/16)
   * Add support for additional GPUs and APUs.
   * Initial Public release of ROCm/HSA support
-  * Alpha/Prototype for DirectX12 (no hardware-based performance counter support)
+  * Developer Preview for DirectX12 (no hardware-based performance counter support)
   * Removed support for pre-GCN-based devices
   * Improve accuracy of the various *VALUBusy and *SALUBusy counters (all APIs)
   * OpenGL: Fixed possibly wrong GPUTime values for some applications